 came to Norway as a young man in the 70’s and never returned.
 Since then he has made a name for himself as a singer and musician, both solo and in groups like Doggerland, Five Men in a Boat and FatDog.
 In Foghorn Richard

 usually sings lead vocals and plays guitar or concertina.

 Tore Lia is originally from Telemark and has a murky past as dance band musician, but has since achieved relative respectability as one of the founder members of the vocal group

 Glomma Swingers.
 In Foghorn Tore plays double bass and usually sings the bottom harmony.

 Local hero and former football player, Jon Buer from Fredrikstad has long been a linchpin of his home town’s rich choral life, not

 least in Glomma Swingers and the folk choir KorLuren.
 In Foghorn, Jon sings the tenor part, plays guitar and shakes the occasional egg!

-Foghorn have sung together for over twenty years and have performed extensively
+Foghorn have sung together for over twenty-five years and have performed extensively

 at festivals and concerts both in and outside Norway.
 In 2004 they released their only album so far, “A Thousand Times Adieu” – to a rapturous reception!
 In 2020 the album was released on Spotify, Tidal, iTunes, Napster etc.